suryart/spree_active_sale/README.md

 =====

 * Improve testing and write more test cases.
-* Make an example applciation to show usage of this extension.
 * Enhance the admin interface for active sales and events[U.I. and U.X.].
 * Make time countdown helper flexible so that developers can modify according to their requirements.